aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

             OutputKey: 'NotebookArn',
             OutputValue: 'arn:aws:sagemaker:us-east-1:<accountID>:notebook-instance/basicnotebookinstance-123456789'
         },
+        ...and so on
     ]
     ```
       - `BasicNotebookInstance-blah` will be used as the instance ID in SWB, and will need to match the `event.detail.NotebookInstanceName` value when start/stop events trigger the lambda.

-## Step 5: Re-onboard hosting account
+## Step 4: Update Hosting Account Resources
-1. Depending on whether the `onboard-account.cfn.yaml` template was updated, the hosting account CloudFormation stack will need to be updated.
+1. Depending on whether the [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml) template was updated, the hosting account CloudFormation stack will need to be updated.
 2. Share new environment type's SSM documents:
    1. Deploy the new changes made to the codebase by running the `STAGE=<STAGE> rushx cdk-deploy` command.
 This creates the SSM documents in the main account.
    2. Trigger the `/aws-accounts` POST API.
 This shares the SSM documents with the hosting account.